Search

 ACTIU Berbegal y Formas, S.A.

-What is Smart Working, the new method of flexible working
+What is Smart Working, the new method of flexible working?

-What is Smart Working, the new method of flexible working
+What is Smart Working, the new method of flexible working?

-MAY 2024 | 4 minutes
+MAY 2024

 The new global challenges are forcing companies to transform themselves.
 To modify their structure, their processes, their teams and their own spaces to achieve a more agile and flexible work system.
-Able to respond to the new times, taking advantage of the opportunities opened up by technology and boosting the creativity and well-being of the team, a new way of working known as Smart Workingis emerging .
+Able to respond to the new times, taking advantage of the opportunities opened up by technology and boosting the creativity and wellbeing of the team, a new way of working known as Smart Working is emerging.

 What is Smart Working?